tonybaltovski/husky-sphinx-tutorials/doc/DrivingHusky.rst

     The Logitech F710 controller uses a USB dongle for pairing.
 The robot should connect automatically to the controller when the dongle is inserted into a USB port and the controller is powered on.

-To pair the PS4 controller with the robot, run the ``bluetoothctl`` command on the robot, put the controller in pairing mode by pressing and holding the Share and PS buttons, and enter the following sub-commands:
+To pair the PS4 controller with the robot, run the ``sudo bluetoothctl`` command on the robot, put the controller in pairing mode by pressing and holding the Share and PS buttons, and enter the following sub-commands:

 .. code-block:: text